PromoXM/PartnerCode/README.md

 ---

-## What You Get With Partner Code PY8GQ in June 2025:
+## What You Get With XM Partner Code PY8GQ in June 2025:

 1.  **Up to $15,000 Anniversary Deposit Bonus:** Participate in the weekly promotions.
 For example, if you trade 25 lots in a promo week, you can claim a 100% bonus up to $3,750 on your deposits the following week.
 Deposit $3,750, trade with $7,500!
 Repeat across all 4 promo weeks to aim for the $15,000 total.
 2.  **$30 No-Deposit Bonus:** Just for signing up with code **PY8GQ** and completing verification!